-Russia removes foreign detergent, washing power from shops
+Russia removes foreign detergents from stores

 Moscow — Russian authorities have begun to remove foreign brands of detergents from stores, claiming that they pose health risks.